Process vs. Outcome Reward: Which is Better for Agentic RAG Reinforcement Learning: ReasonRAG Framework

 \paragraph{Dataset Statistics.} Table~\ref{tab:dataset} presents detailed statistics and distributions for our dataset.
 The questions are drawn from PopQA, HotpotQA, and 2WikiMultihopQA, providing comprehensive coverage of both single-hop and multi-hop reasoning within the RAG decision space.
 The dataset contains a balanced distribution of three reasoning actions, reflecting the multi-stage nature of the agentic RAG process.
 As shown in Figure~\ref{fig:pair_type}, the distribution of preference pair types demonstrates diverse comparative scenarios; the x-axis abbreviations (\textbf{A}: answer generation, \textbf{Q}: query generation, \textbf{E}: evidence extraction) indicate action types in accepted versus rejected paths.
 This diversity ensures fine-grained comparative coverage across different reasoning stages.
 Figure~\ref{fig:iteration_count} indicates a range of reasoning iteration counts, consistent with the complexity of multi-hop inference.
 Figure~\ref{fig:token_length} shows a broad distribution of response token lengths, confirming the dataset’s capacity to capture various response complexities.
-Additionally, Figure~\ref{fig:reward_gap} highlights substantial reward differences between preference pairs, which is crucial for effective preference learning.
+Additionally, Figure~\ref{fig:reward_gap} illustrates the probability distribution of the reward gap between preference pairs.
+The comprehensive coverage of this distribution across a wide range of values ensures that the preference learning is guided by a rich and informative signal.
 Collectively, these statistics demonstrate the dataset’s quality and its suitability for training robust process-level decision policies in agentic RAG frameworks.